The boundary between self and world is rooted in the body. It can be located in direct experience—and it can dissolve.

 What happens when self-contraction is released?

-With the boundary of the body softening, the contrast between here and out there fades.
-The sense of space diminishes with it, the body relinquishing its dominance as the center that orients the world.
-As the gap closes, objects appear less and less distant.
+With the body’s boundary dissolving, the contrast between here and out there fades.
+The body becomes less prominent as the center that orients the world.
+As the center weakens, so does felt distance to everything else.

 Close your eyes and hold out your hand once more.
 Imagine its representation dissolving until it resembles the surrounding darkness.